bluebell95/Fortetsya/README.md

 # Fortetsya
-My first project in company.
+My first project in a company.
 In this project I used: Html/clean css/bootsrap 3 grid-system/Js/Jquery